NathanTraineau/NestorAPI/README.md

 ### How to begin

-In order to launch the app you may clone it then enter the following commands at the root of the project:
+In order to launch the app you may clone the repository then enter the following commands at the root of the project:

 `npm i`